Useful advice on how to get the Singapore visa from Indiaby Juan José Herranz | November 5, 2020

 - You have a local Singapore contact that makes the application on your behalf through "CorpPass".

 - You have an authorized agent from Singapore that processes your visa.

 - You have a strategic partner from Singapore to process the visa.

 If you comply with any of these requirements or have any of the contacts mentioned above, you will need to submit the following documentation:

 - Form 14A completed and signed by you.
-Try to review the requested information several times, in case there are any discrepancies with the original documentation.
-A discrepancy could incur a rejection of the visa and a denial of entry to the country.
+Try to review the requested information several times, in case there are any differences with the original documentation.
+Any difference could make the visa be rejected and your entry to the country denied.

 - A recent colour photo.

 - A clear copy of your passport, preferably in colour, with no reflections of light.